linuxfandudeguy/berm/README.md

 </details>

 ## Customization
-The docker file can be customized
+The docker image can be customized at line 18 in the `server.js` file

 ## Features